Mary Quant: Later career

-In the late 1960s, Quant offered short shorts that were the forerunner of hotpants and became a British fashion icon.
+In the late 1960s, Quant offered miniskirts that were the forerunner of hotpants and became a British fashion icon.
 In 1967 she designed berets in twelve colours for British headwear company Kangol.
 Quant's berets, featuring her daisy logo, are in her collection at the Victoria and Albert Museum.
-Through the 1970s and 1980s she concentrated on household goods and make-up rather than just her clothing lines, including the duvet, which she claims to have invented.
+Through the 1970s and 1980s she concentrated on household goods and make-up rather than just her clothing lines, including the duvet, which she claimed to have invented.

 In 1988, Quant designed the interior of the Mini (1000) Designer (originally dubbed the Mini Quant, the name was changed when popularity charts were set against having Quant's name on the car).
 It featured black-and-white striped seats with red trimming.
 The seatbelts were red, and the driving and passenger seats had Quant's signature on the upper left quadrant.
-The steering-wheel had Quant's signature daisy, and the bonnet badge had "Mary Quant" written over the signature name.
+The steering-wheel had Quant's signature daisy and the bonnet badge had "Mary Quant" written over the signature name.
 The headlight housings, wheel arches, door handles and bumpers were all "nimbus grey", rather than the more common chrome or black finishes.
 Two thousand were released in the UK on 15 June 1988, and a number were also released on to foreign markets; however, the numbers for these are hard to come by.
 The special edition Mini came in two body colours, jet black and diamond white.

 In 2000, she resigned as director of Mary Quant Ltd, her cosmetics company, after a Japanese buy-out.
 There are more than 200 Mary Quant Colour shops in Japan.